Regional Partnerships - giving regional Victorians a real say23/04/2018

 Minister for Regional Development

-The Great South Coast Regional Partnership, one of nine across the state, gives regional Victorians a real say about issues that matter to them.
+The Ovens Murray Regional Partnership, one of nine across the state, gives regional Victorians a real say about issues that matter to them.

-Over the past 18 months, the Partnership has held two Regional Assemblies in Port Fairy and Portland, and has consulted with thousands of people living and working in the region.
+Over the past nearly two years, the Partnership has held two Regional Assemblies in Benalla and Wodonga, and has consulted with thousands of people living and working in the region.

-Together, they have identified critical investments for their communities; and the Partnership has conveyed these priorities to the highest level of Government.
+Together, they have identified critical investments for their communities; and the Partnership has conveyed these priorities to the highest levels of Government.

-The Government has listened, learned — and is taking action.
+Government has listened, learned — and is taking action, together with local communities.